t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Dereferencable URI:
 : A URI that can be dereferenced, i.e., an action can be performed on the identified resource.
 Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.

+Event:
+: An affordance that can potentially be used to obtain information about what happened to an Object.

 Form:
 : A hypermedia control that enables a client to change the state of a resource or to construct a query locally.